VictoriaShalabaeva/Accardo-Lab/manual_testing.md

     <img src="assets/images/testing_functionality/hero-image.jpg" alt="At a certain breakpoint (small device, 576 px), the cover text container jumps from the left side to the right side." width="500px" height="auto">

-- ### *News* section on the *Home* page:
+### *News* section on the *Home* page:

   - To ensure correct card/carousel sizing (paying attention that the text fits in the container).

   - Images (while resizing themselves) are visualised in a correct manner (where it is necessary, image cropping is avoided for readability; in order to keep the same image container size, an individual background was added).

   - Carousel back and forward buttons are functional.
-The automatic slide scrolling was deliberately deactivated in order to leave enough time to read for users.
+The automatic slide scrolling was deliberately deactivated in order to have enough time to read.

     <img src="assets/images/testing_functionality/card_image.jpg" alt="Visualization of card images." width="500px" height="auto">

-- ### Video on the *Research* page:
+### Video on the *Research* page:

   - Video should have control buttons.